Non-Linearity-Free prediction of the growth-rate $f\sigma_8$ using Convolutional Neural Networks: Machine learning based cosmological parameter inference

 \subsection{ML-based power spectrum analysis on dark matter}

-Now we compare the results for the ML-based power spectrum (PS-ML) analysis with the one from our CNN for dark matter.
-In this subsection, we use the NN whose architecture is shown in Table \ref{tb:NN_architecture} for the power spectrum analysis.
-In training, we train our NN over 3,000 epochs.
-And then, in the test, we use the NN model which minimizes the value of the loss function for the validation data.
-The method of the estimation of the error is the same as the one for our CNN in Sec.~\ref{ssec:cnn_dm_halo}.
+Now, we compare the CNN results with the ones from the machine-learning-based power spectrum analysis (PS-ML) for dark matter.
+In this subsection, we use the NN whose architecture is defined in Table \ref{tb:NN_architecture} for the power spectrum analysis.
+Training and error evaluation processes are exactly the same for our CNN in Sec.~\ref{ssec:cnn_dm_halo}.

-In Fig.~\ref{fig:CNN_NNpk} we compare the results obtained by dark matter images (blue, same as the one in Fig.~\ref{fig:CNN_hist_dm_halo}) and PS-ML (green).
-At the lowest redshift, the error by the CNN analysis is larger than the one by PS-ML.
-We also find that the errors by PS-ML do not largely depend on redshift, unlike the CNN analysis.
-So at higher redshifts ($z > 1.75$), our CNN can predict $f\sigma_8$ more precisely.
+In Fig.~\ref{fig:CNN_NNpk}, we compare the results obtained by dark matter images (blue, same as the one in Fig.~\ref{fig:CNN_hist_dm_halo}) and PS-ML (green).
+We see that the constraints on $f\sigma_8$ from PS-ML are weaker at higher redshifts ($z\ge2.0$) while it goes opposite at low redshift $z\le1.0$.
+The results look puzzling, but the constraining power may depend on the architecture of the CNN/NN, as we discussed in section \ref{ssec:cnn_dm_halo}.
+Therefore, it is not straightforward to interpret the results, but one possibility is that in the highly non-linear regime, image recognition tends to fail to extract the characteristics of the data.